« A Letter From Camp | Main | Is Faith a Requirement? »

 What's Light-work?

 • If you want to talk about how life and biblical truth intersect, light-work is your place.
 Weekday posts get the conversation started.
 Then it's your turn to weigh in.
-If you want to stay current, click on the RSS chicklet below to keep an auto updated list of posts in your browser's menu bar.
+Would you like to have fresh posts delivered to your email inbox?
+On the right hand side, scroll down to the box where you can enter your email address and click the button that says [get email updates].
+Join the light-work brigade!

 Your email address: